5.3.a Knowledge of the English Bible

 The English Bible Assessment (EBA) will be administered online to all new students matriculating into the above degree programs, and all new special level one students for evaluation purposes.
 See the Academic Calendar for EBA dates.
 This examination will not count toward a student’s G.P.A. because it will be used to measure a new student’s baseline knowledge and understanding of the Bible at the time of seminary entry.
 In the event that a student receives a perfect score on the English Bible Assessment, the student will be exempt from the English Bible Exam.

 Each student is required to take the English Bible Exam (EBE) upon completing one year of full time study (or after completing 24 credit hours).
 The exam cannot be taken prior to completing 24 credit hours, and cannot be taken later than the end of the winter term examination period of the year in which a student expects to graduate.
 If a student finishes coursework during the fall semester or winter term, the exam must be passed by the September of his or her last fall semester.
 The examination will be administered at the beginning of each semester and at two other times during each academic year.
 See the Academic Calendar and website for exact dates EBE.
-All questions will be taken from the English Standard Version Study Bible in conjunction with the English Bible Exam Narrative Study Guide.
+All questions will be taken from the English Standard Version Study Bible.

 If the exam is not passed by the specified time, with a minimum score of 80 percent, the student will be required to take PT 013P English Bible Survey.
 For tuition charge, see section 8.3.b Financial Information.